Image by Graham Bell Getty Images

-This spectacular stadium squats like a stranded spaceship on the River Taff's east bank.
-Originally christened Millennium Stadium (the new name's a nod to sponsors, not the monarchy), this 74,500-seat, £168-million, three-tiered, retractable-roofed arena was completed in time to host the 1999 Rugby World Cup.
-If you can't get tickets to a match, it's well worth taking a tour.
-Book online or at the WRU Store.
+Also known as Millennium Stadium ('Principality' is the current naming-rights sponsor), this spectacular venue squats like a stranded spaceship on the River Taff's east bank.
+Seating 74,500 and built at a cost of £168 million, this three-tiered, retractable-roofed arena was completed in time to host the 1999 Rugby World Cup.
+If you can't get tickets to a match, it's well worth taking a tour – book online or at the on-site WRU Store.

-During the tours you get to hang out in the dressing rooms (alas sans players), run through the tunnel to the recorded cheering of a game-day crowd and sit in the VIP box.
+During tours you get to hang out in the dressing rooms (alas, sans players), run through the tunnel to the recorded cheering of a game-day crowd and sit in the VIP box.
 Tours last about an hour and are held several times a day, except on event days.

-Outside of the rugby season the stadium is used for mammoth events such as Monster Trucks and concerts by the likes of Bruce Springsteen and Beyoncé.
+Outside rugby season the stadium is used for mammoth events such as monster trucks and concerts by the likes of the Rolling Stones and Beyoncé.
 The British Speedway Grand Prix is held here in June or July.